rajitha-srinath/modern-walk/README.md

 bun dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Now, open [http://localhost:3000](http://localhost:3000) in your browser to view the site.